Amélie Suard: Early years and marriage (1743–67)

 Amélie Panckoucke was born on 12 May 1743.

 Her parents, the author and bookseller André-Joseph Panckoucke (1703–53) and Marie–Marguerite Gandouin, married on 12 February 1730.

-She was one of 15 children, including the writer and publisher Charles-Joseph Panckoucke (1736–98).
+She was one of 15 children, including the writer and publisher Charles-Joseph Panckoucke (1736–1798).

-Amélie married Jean Baptiste Antoine Suard (c.
-1733–1817) on 17 January 1766.
+Amélie married Jean Baptiste Antoine Suard (1732–1817) on 17 January 1766.

 They had only one child, a daughter who died very young.

 J. B. A. Suard was a journalist who translated many English works into French.

 He was a minor philosophe who took his ideas from Marie Thérèse Rodet Geoffrin's salon.

 Before the marriage he also frequented Madame Geoffrin's salon.

 In the late 1760s and early 1770s J. B. A. Suard attached himself to encyclopédistes such as Jean le Rond d'Alembert.

 Possibly at the suggestion of Jeanne Julie Éléonore de Lespinasse he was given seat 26 of the Académie Française in 1772.

 In 1774 he was named censor of theatrical materials by Louis XV.